Explore Surfing in Cuba: Top 7 Surfing Spots & Best Time to Go

 Playa El Mégano

-The next Cuba surfing spot is Playa EL Megano.
+The next best spot for Surfing in Cuba is Playa EL Megano.
 Tucked away in the Pinar del Río province, Playa El Mégano is a favorite among local surfers for its powerful waves and uncrowded lineup.
 Surrounded by lush greenery and rocky cliffs, this spot offers a truly immersive surfing experience.

 Playa Los Cocos